IainKnox/tetris-javascript/README.md

 I approached this project with mobile first design principles to create a responsive webpage that is intended to look good and and perform well on any size of device.
 I have also put good user experience at the front and center of all designs and have strived to create an intuitive, informative and enjoyable journey for my users.

 User Stories
 I identified 2 groups of user for this site, firstly, users that are new to tetris and looking for fun and colourful experience.
-Secondly, experienced tertris players who are looking for a game that increases in difficulty over time testing their skill.
+Secondly, experienced tetris players who are looking for a game that increases in difficulty over time testing their skill.
 New Users
 Should be able to quickly gain an overview of what the game is about via the landing page.
 Should be able to see how to play the game via the how to tetris page.
 Should be able to clearly understand the rules of the game via the rules page.
 Should be able to gain higher levels of experience as the game progresses.
-Should be able to get clear information of which tetrominoes are dropping next through the preview grid.
+Should be able to get clear information of which tetriminos are dropping next through the preview grid.
 Should be able to identify which keys are pressed and interact with the controls on the page.
 Existing Users
 Should be able to do all the above.
 Should be able to gain an high score and post that to the high scores page.
-Should be able to experience a sense of nostaligia through classic tetris elements.
+Should be able to experience a sense of nostalgia through classic tetris elements.
 From the above information I was able to determine what would be of considerable value when visiting the site and from that developed the following scope and goals:

 <!-- still to add -->